Fitch Ratings downgrades Long-Term IDR for Shriram Transport Finance Company, Muthoot Finance

 It has also downgraded the Long-Term IDR of India Infoline Finance Limited (IIFL) to 'B+' from 'BB-'.

-The global rating agency, in a statement, said the ratings of the aforementioned non-banking financial institutions (NBFIs) have been placed on Rating Watch Negative (RWN).
+The global rating agency, in a statement, said the ratings of the non-banking mentioned above financial institutions (NBFIs) had been placed on Rating Watch Negative (RWN).

 Fitch has also placed the 'BB-' Long-Term IDR of Manappuram Finance Limited (MFIN) on RWN.